ACoolA-008/5200-Mobile-Application/_posts/2021-09-23-Final-Project-Step1.md

 1.Cooking Recipe Sharing<br/>
 2.Shopping Cart<br/>
 3.Car Service<br/>
-4.Filing Tax
-5.Graduate School Application
-6.Wireless Money Transfer
-7.Food Delivery
-8.Event Planning
-10.Creating Calendar
-11.Notes Taking
-12.Creating document templates
-13.Promoting pipelines of a biotech company
-14.Tracing Status of approval of a new drug
-15.Tacking employee performance
-16.Money Expenses
-17.Long-time waiting in line at a concert
-18.Choosing what to eat, calculating calories,etc according to nutrition intake guidelines 19.Finding expirations of all the important events 20.Finding the entertainment that I spent the most of my time on 21.How to prioritize my work when I am extremely busy 22.Finding the fastest routes to do grocery shopping in 3 different stores 23.Find out free time of my friend's and mine so we can block our time to hang out 24.Find the place to hangout together according to weather, hobits,price...
-25.Planning interview time, adding notifications to the expected timelines 26.Creating inventory for items to sell
-27.Don't know what to do during exercise: Making an app to generate 45-min Exercise sections automatically chosen from YouTube
-28.Selling used items online
-29.Tracking learning progress
-30.Comparing cars to buy
-31.Calculating CO2 footprints of an item that I purchased 32.Planning a route with beautiful view to drive on 33.Finding music that aligns with moods of people 34.Online date match app
-35.Personality test
-36.Looking for the right PhD program
-37.Real-time Crypto Currency Calculator
-38.Translating old languages
-39.Finding who are the scholars to solve particular problems 40.Sharing textbooks, learning resources,etc 41.Storing passwords for different online accounts 42.Auto customer services system to answer repeated questions 43.Calculating my used items
-44.Findnig carpool mates from my classmates, co-workers, members in the same cycling class with me.
-45.Finding freelance jobs online that fits my schedule 46.Generating my network and making connections with people at new places before traveling 47.Having dinner with random matching people
+4.Filing Tax<br/>
+5.Graduate School Application<br/>
+6.Wireless Money Transfer<br/>
+7.Food Delivery<br/>
+8.Event Planning<br/>
+10.Creating Calendar<br/>
+11.Notes Taking<br/>
+12.Creating document templates<br/>
+13.Promoting pipelines of a biotech company<br/>
+14.Tracing Status of approval of a new drug<br/>
+15.Tacking employee performance<br/>
+16.Money Expenses<br/>
+17.Long-time waiting in line at a concert<br/>
+18.Choosing what to eat, calculating calories,etc according to nutrition intake guidelines<br/>
+19.Finding expirations of all the important events<br/>
+20.Finding the entertainment that I spent the most of my time on<br/>
+21.How to prioritize my work when I am extremely busy<br/>
+22.Finding the fastest routes to do grocery shopping in 3 different stores<br/>
+23.Find out free time of my friend's and mine so we can block our time to hang out<br/>
+24.Find the place to hangout together according to weather, hobits,price...<br/>
+25.Planning interview time, adding notifications to the expected timelines<br/>
+26.Creating inventory for items to sell<br/>
+27.Don't know what to do during exercise: Making an app to generate 45-min Exercise sections automatically chosen from YouTube<br/>
+28.Selling used items online<br/>
+29.Tracking learning progress<br/>
+30.Comparing cars to buy<br/>
+31.Calculating CO2 footprints of an item that I purchased<br/>
+32.Planning a route with beautiful view to drive on<br/>
+33.Finding music that aligns with moods of people<br/>
+34.Online date match app<br/>
+35.Personality test<br/>
+36.Looking for the right PhD program<br/>
+37.Real-time Crypto Currency Calculator<br/>
+38.Translating old languages<br/>
+39.Finding who are the scholars to solve particular problems<br/>
+40.Sharing textbooks, learning resources,etc<br/>
+41.Storing passwords for different online accounts<br/>
+42.Auto customer services system to answer repeated questions<br/>
+43.Calculating my used items<br/>
+44.Findnig carpool mates from my classmates, co-workers, members in the same cycling class with me.<br/>
+45.Finding freelance jobs online that fits my schedule<br/>
+46.Generating my network and making connections with people at new places before traveling<br/>
+47.Having dinner with random matching people<br/>